OkayHughes/open-lab-notebook/src/posts/papers/bw_topo/figures.md

 Convergence of eddy kinetic energy etc from the paper

 Dynamical core comparison:

+Closeup on evolution of precipitation in nominal 30km case over the mountain

 Vertically averaged omega for showcasing physics-dynamics coupling strategy